 Which stresses that the poor and remote communities are more affected by these changes.
-“Between January 2018 and September 2019, 1,000 formerly free-to-use Money in physical form such as banknotes and coins. machines in the UK’s most deprived areas started charging for use (6% of cash machines in these areas), compared with 237 (4%) in the most affluent areas.” according to research.
+“Between January 2018 and September 2019, 1,000 formerly free-to-use Money in physical form such as banknotes and coins.
+More machines in the UK’s most deprived areas started charging for use (6% of cash machines in these areas), compared with 237 (4%) in the most affluent areas.” according to research.
 For Natalie Ceeney, Head of the Access To Cash Review: ‘The startling fact that a quarter of all ATMs now charge consumers to access their own From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More should worry us.
 It’s a tax on the most vulnerable in society.’

 In October 2019, LINK, announced the launch of a new Community Access to Cash Delivery Fund so consumers can request a free ATM when it’s needed.
 Local communities apply through their MP, local council or request help directly from LINK.
 The criteria to access the funding include distance to nearest free ATM, availability of a Post Office, site security and that there is a suitable location.
 LINK will fund the new ATM directly.
 By December, over 2,700 requests had been received.